Fulton County Health Center: Today's campus

 The government of Fulton County, Ohio, owns the campus property.

 1973: The current hospital facility opened in 1973, and was very progressive in design, featuring single-patient private rooms.
 Private rooms, while initially expensive to build, keep patients safer from hospital-acquired infections like MRSA.

-While originally built a size large enough to house 106 beds, changing community needs has resulted in FCHC now having only a maximum 25 bed in-patient capacity, complying with federal Critical Access Hospital (CAH) guidelines.
+While originally built a size large enough to house 106 beds, changing community needs have resulted in FCHC now having only a maximum 25-bed in-patient capacity, complying with federal Critical Access Hospital (CAH) guidelines.
 Many of the former patient rooms have been converted to other uses.

 1996: The 1990s saw the former hospital across the road, now serving as Detwiler Manor, becoming dated.
 New nursing home facilities were built on the hospital campus, and Fulton Manor and Fulton Suites opened in 1996.

 2001: A 31,000 square foot Medical Offices Building was added onto the main hospital building in 2001.
 It contains medical offices, a surgery center, and the Rainbow Hematology Oncology Center.
 The oncology center saw about 3,700 patients per year before moving to the new facility.

-2007: As the community grew, the emergency room was filled to capacity at least once a week, and often multiple times per day.
-A new emergency department, furnished with a trauma room and a pediatric care room, and was built in 2007.
+2007: As the community grew, the emergency room was filled at least once a week, and often multiple times per day.
+A new emergency department, furnished with a trauma room and a pediatric care room, was built in 2007.
 A new outpatient surgery facility was also included.
 The three-story addition covers 60,000 square feet.
 2007 also seen new construction completed for a kidney dialysis center on the campus grounds, funded by Dorthy Biddle's estate, after she died at age 106.
 Previously, residents of Fulton County had to drive to Bryan, Defiance, or Toledo three times a week for dialysis.

 2015: FCHC formed the Vantage Healthcare of Ohio, LLC collaborative with seven other hospitals from Northwest Ohio as a means to pool resources and overall save money.
 The partnership includes Bellevue Hospital (Bellevue), Blanchard Valley Health Systems (Findlay), Community Hospitals and Wellness Centers (Bryan), Fisher-Titus Medical Center (Norwalk), Henry County Hospital (Napoleon), Magruder Memorial Hospital (Port Clinton), and Wood County Hospital (Bowling Green).

 2016: Expansion continues today, with 69,000 square feet of medical offices being added presently, with completion planned for late 2016 or early 2017.
 The cost is estimated to be $6,500,000.

-A Health Care Camp is held in the summer for high school students contemplating see health care as a career.
+A Health Care Camp is held in the summer for high school students contemplating seeing health care as a career.
 It is coordinated with school districts from Wauseon, Delta, Napoleon, Hilltop, Pettisville, Stryker, Liberty Center, and Toledo, by an adjunct faculty member at Jackson College in Jackson, Michigan.